mravendi/mravendi.github.io/_posts/tips_lr.md

 ![trainingloop](https://github.com/mravendi/mravendi.github.io/blob/master/images/tipstricks/trainingloop.png)

-The training process for deep learning algorithms is an iterative process.
-In each iteration, we select a batch of training data.
-Then, we feed the data to the model to get the model output.
+In each iteration of the training loop, we select a batch of training data.
+Then, we feed the data to the model to get the model predictions.
 After that, we calculate the loss value.
-Next, we compute the gradients of the loss function with respect to the model parameters (also known as the weights).
+Next, we compute the gradients of the loss function with respect to the model parameters.
 Finally, the optimizer updates the parameters based on the gradients.
 This loop continues.
 We also use a validation dataset to track the model's performance during training.
-We stop the training process when the performance plateaus.

 ### Fixing Random Seed Points
 One of the simple yet important steps when building ML models is to fix the random seed point in your ML experiments.
 In a typical ML experiment, we perform multiple steps that rely on random distributions such as: data shuffling, data spliting, weight initialization, etc. Due to these randomness, we may see different results with the same set of hyper-parameters if we do not fix the random seed.
-Therefore, for the sake of reproducibility and making better sounding colclusions when doing ML experiments, try to add simple lines of codes right in the beggining of your scripts.
+Therefore, for the sake of reproducibility and making better sounding colclusions when doing ML experiments, you can add the following snippet right in the beggining of your scripts.

 ```python
 import numpy as np